williamkray/maubot-communitybot/README.md

 use the `guests` subcommand to see who is in a room but NOT a member of the parent space (invited guests) e.g.
 `!community guests #myroom:alias.here`.

+## public banlist support

+initial support for public banlists (as used by other tools like mjolnir/draupnir) is here! this bot leverages banlists in read-only mode, just have your bot join one of these banlist rooms, and it will cross reference new room members against these lists and immediately ban offenders. there is no intention to add new policy creation features to this bot, as those concepts are probably best left to more featureful tools.

 ## admin/moderator management

 set consistent power levels across all your rooms for your community administrators! the config defines a list of both